 The University of Ljubljana has close ties with Slovenian companies and foreign enterprises.
 Our partners include multinational corporations and the most successful Slovenian companies.
 As we are fully aware of the importance of knowledge and skills in obtaining our own financial sources, we are increasingly developing our market oriented activities every year.

-The UL will share the knowledge and experience in various user-centered, open innovation and co-creation methodologies.
-Moreover, the UL will implement the pilot in Slovenia.
-The team will work closely with different stakeholders and stakeholder groups in the preparation, execution and evaluation of the pilot in Slovenia.
-And the UL will collaborate in the communication, exploitation and dissemination of project results.
+The UL shares the knowledge and experience in various user-centered, open innovation, and co-creation methodologies.
+Moreover, the UL implements the pilot in Slovenia.
+The team works closely with different stakeholders and stakeholder groups in the preparation, execution, and evaluation of the pilot in Slovenia.
+And the UL collaborates in the communication, exploitation, and dissemination of project results.

 Wellness Telecom was born in 2008 as an engineering specialist in Telecommunications and IT Networks.
 The group of Spanish origin has been characterized from its beginnings for being an innovative company, in continuous growth and international projection.
 Proof of this is the increase of the company’s personnel in a short time until reaching more than 100 employees at present, as well as the creation of Wellness Smart Cities as the group’s company focused on the development of vertical applications in the domain of cities smart